 Then he said to them, "Oh, how foolish you are, and how slow of heart to believe all that the prophets have declared!
 Was it not necessary that the Messiah should suffer these things and then enter into his glory?"
 Then beginning with Moses and all the prophets, he interpreted to them the things about himself in all the scriptures.

 As they came near the village to which they were going, he walked ahead as if he were going on.
 But they urged him strongly, saying, "Stay with us, becase it is almost evening and the day is now nearly over."
 So he went in to stay with them.
 When he was at the table with them, he took bread, blessed and broke it, and gave it to them.
 Then their eyes were opened, and they recognized him; and he vanished from their sight.

 They said to each other, "Were not our hearts burning within us while he was talking to us on the road, while he was opening the scriptures to us?"
 That same hour they got up and returned to Jerusalem; and they found the eleven and their companions gathered together.
 They were saying, "The Lord has risen indeed, and he has appeared to Simon!"
 Then they told what had happened on the road, and how he had been made known to them in the breaking of the bread.

-It is significant that they recognised Jesus in the breaking of bread.
-Breaking of bread among friends was a living symbol of friendship and belonging.
-What was special about the way Jesus broke the bread is something at which I can only hazard a guess.
-It must have been the whole atmosphere of self-giving that he invested in the act that revealed to them who he really was.
-There was a level of sincerity, of giving, of sharing, of sacredness that must have been unique to Jesus, and it must have been something they had experienced on previous occasions.
-This unique something touched their deepest hungers, and the nourishment provided was no longer just a physical thing.
-It was food that required them to open their hearts as well as their mouths to receive.
+Once arrived in Emmaus, they recognised him also in the breaking of bread.
+The prayerful sharing of a meal among friends was a living symbol of friendship and trust.
+What was special about the way Jesus broke the bread is an intriguing question.
+Perhaps it was the spirit of self-giving that he invested in the act that showed them who he really was.
+There was a level of focus, of sharing and of sacredness unique to Jesus, something they had experienced previously, before his passion.
+His presence touched their deepest hungers, and the bread he broke was not just physical.
+It was food that they opened their hearts as well as their mouths to receive.